Making HED meaningful

 2. How tags are grouped - Parentheses bind tags that describe the same entity or relationship

-3. Where tags are placed - Top-level vs. nested grouping affects interpretation
+3. Where tags are placed - Top-level (not inside any parentheses) vs nested (inside parentheses) grouping affects interpretation

-4. The context of use - Whether the annotation appears in a timeline file vs. descriptor file
+4. The context of use - Whether the annotation appears in timeline or descriptor data

 A well-formed HED annotation can be translated back into a coherent English description.